christofmuc/JammerNetz/Plugin/README.md

 The first version intentionally has a narrow host contract:

-- VST3 format and stereo buses only.
+- VST3 on Windows and macOS, plus AUv2 on macOS; stereo buses only.
 - The host project must run at 48 kHz.
 - Only one plug-in instance can own an active network session in a host process.
 - Connection is explicit; scanning, construction, state restore, and opening the